suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 * information about the utilized AES Key Wrap algorithm,and the key length.
 * the protected header field, which contains the content key encryption algorithm.

-The sender and recipient identities are left empty in
+The sender and recipient identities are left empty.

 The following fields in {{cddl-context-info}} require an explantation: